-The psychology department at the University of Würzburg was founded in 1896 and is one of the oldest academic institutions devoted to the scientific study of human cognition and behavior worldwide.
-Today, the department is endowed with 12 professorships and numerous post-doctoral and doctoral positions.
-The department has a strong focus on experimental approaches to psychology and offers a rich and varied research environment.
+The Department of Psychology at the University of Würzburg was founded in 1896 and is one of the world's oldest academic institutions devoted to the scientific study of human cognition and behavior.
+Today, the department is endowed with 13 professorships and numerous post-doctoral and doctoral positions.
+The department has a strong focus on experimental approaches to psychology and offers a rich and diverse research environment.

 Around Würzburg, there are many vineyards and numerous small, ancient villages.
 Since many of them lie on the Main, they invite you to relax and to walk on the riverside.
 Veitshöchheim, about 15 kilometers from Würzburg, is home of the Summer Residence of the former prince-bishops of Würzburg.
-Rothenburg ob der Tauber with its world-famous medieval Old Town and the city of Nuremberg are only a 60-minute ride away.
+Rothenburg ob der Tauber with its world-famous medieval old town, and the city of Nuremberg are only a 60-minute drive away.